prapti-r/DogCare-website/README.md

 ### 🐶 Dog Care Website
--Welcome to the Dog Care Website, a Django-based web application designed to offer reliable information and services related to dog care.
+- Welcome to the Dog Care Website, a Django-based web application designed to offer reliable information and services related to dog care.
 Whether you're a pet owner, dog lover, or looking for professional care services, this site provides everything from blog articles and service listings to contact options.

 ### 🌐 Features
 - Home Page: Welcoming page with an overview of services and blog highlights.